RyoshiKayo/cxtwitter-docs/README.md

+# cxtwitter

-# About
+## About

-cxtwitter is an embed fixer tool, originally inspired by the project [fxtwitter](https://github.com/robinuniverse/TwitFix).
+cxtwitter is an embed fixer tool, originally inspired by the [fxtwitter](https://github.com/robinuniverse/TwitFix) project.

+### Content

+> In general I do not monitor or modify content, with the exception of creating, debugging, testing or validating new features.
+All content that is cached in cxtwitter.com is already publically available on other platforms.
+I am only acting as an intermediary to provide embeds.
+>
+> If you would like to read the nitty gritty, please take a look at the [legal](/legal) section.
+>
+> -Kayo

-## Goals
+### Goals

 - [ ] Twitter
   - [x] ..embed images